socdataR/wonderapi/tests/D176Test.md

 getData("D176", list(list("Group Results By", "Residence Census Region")))
 ```

-    ## No encoding supplied: defaulting to UTF-8.

     ## Message from query:
     ## Any by-variables picked from [MMWR Year, MMWR Week] need to appear in the order listed, and other by-variables can't come between them.
+Please select age value '< 1 year' or the Infant Age Groups button when using the 130 Cause or Leading Infants List.

     ## Error in getData("D176", list(list("Group Results By", "Residence Census Region"))): Internal Server Error (HTTP 500).